 - Bradford is currently using (off and on)

 - Savarez New Cristal Creation – Creation combo with Alliance (carbon) G string.
 Cantiga basses.
-Nice, warm and legato but pretty clear for a nylon set due to the clear third string.
+Nice, warm and legato but pretty clear for a nylon set due to the carbon third string.
+I use hard tension but replace the 3rd string with a normal tension carbon.
 Overall a great set.

 - Augustine Strings – Regal (Great traditional sound) – Really nice all-around string for traditional repertoire.